rantropov/RealTimeBidding/Thesis/OnlineAdvertising.rst

 [37] Go, Alec, Richa Bhayani, and Lei Huang.
 "Twitter sentiment classification using distant supervision."
 CS224N Project Report, Stanford 1 (2009): 12.

 [38] Grbovic, Mihajlo, et al. "Gender and Interest Targeting for Sponsored Post Advertising at Tumblr."
 Proceedings of the 21th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
 ACM, 2015.

+[39] Ferrara, Emilio, et al. "Web data extraction, applications and techniques: A survey."
+Knowledge-Based Systems 70 (2014): 301-323.

+[40] Balinski, M. L., and A. W. Tucker.
+"Duality theory of linear programs: A constructive approach with applications."
+Siam Review 11.3 (1969): 347-377.

+[41] Chvatal, Vasek.
+Linear programming.
+Macmillan, 1983.

+[42] Allemang, Dean, and James Hendler.
+Semantic web for the working ontologist: effective modeling in RDFS and OWL.
+Elsevier, 2011.